helm/helm-www/docs/overview.md

 # Helm 4 Overview

 :::note
 **Help us test Helm 4 before the November release at KubeCon Atlanta!** Try the pre-release builds and let us know what works, what breaks, and what could be better.
-For more information, see [What to Test](#what-to-test) and [How to Give Feedback](#how-to-give-feedback).
+For more information, see [What's New](#whats-new), [What to Test](#what-to-test), and [How to Give Feedback](#how-to-give-feedback).
 :::

-## What's New in Helm 4
+## What's New

 This section provides an overview of what's new in Helm 4, including breaking changes, major new features, and other improvements.
 For complete technical details, see the [Full Changelog](./changelog.md).

 ### Summary

-- **Breaking changes**: [HIP-0026 plugin system](https://github.com/helm/community/blob/main/hips/hip-0026.md) completely redesigned, package restructuring, flag renaming
+- **Breaking changes**: [HIP-0026 plugin system](https://github.com/helm/community/blob/main/hips/hip-0026.md) completely redesigned, package restructuring, CLI flag renaming
 - **New features**: kstatus watcher, OCI digest support, multi-doc values, JSON arguments
 - **Architecture changes**: Move to versioned packages, chart v3 support, content-based caching
 - **Modernization**: slog migration, Go 1.24 update, dependency cleanup